Pre-training via Denoising for Molecular Property Prediction: Experiments

-\textbf{OC20.} Open Catalyst 2020 (OC20, license: CC Attribution 4.0) \cite{Chanussot2020TheOC} is a recent large benchmark containing trajectories of interacting surfaces and adsorbates that are relevant to catalyst discovery and optimization.
-This dataset contains three tasks: predicting the relaxed state energy from the initial structure (IS2RE), predicting the relaxed structure from the initial structure (IS2RS) and predicting the energy and forces given the structure at any point in the trajectory (S2EF).
-For IS2RE and IS2RS, there are 460,000 training examples, where each data point is a trajectory of a surface-adsorbate molecule pair starting with a high-energy initial structure that is relaxed towards a low-energy, equilibrium structure.
-For S2EF, there are 113 million examples of (non-equilibrium) structures with their associated energies and per-atom forces.
-We explore different combinations of upstream and downstream tasks as described in \cref{sec:oc20}.

-\textbf{DES15K.} DES15K \cite{Donchev2021QuantumCB} (license: CC0 1.0) is a small dataset containing around 15,000 interacting molecule pairs, specifically dimer geometries with non-covalent molecular interactions.
-Each pair is labelled with the associated interaction energy computed using the coupled-cluster method with single, double, and perturbative triple excitations (CCSD(T)) \cite{ccsdt}, which is widely regarded as the gold-standard method in electronic structure theory.
-Note that CCSD(T) is usually more expensive and accurate than DFT, which is used for all aforementioned datasets.
-Pre-trained models are fine-tuned to predict the interaction energies in DES15K.

 \cref{fig:dataset-stats} (right) shows what percentage of elements appearing in each of QM9, OC20 and DES15K also appear in \pcq{}.
-Whereas QM9 is fully covered by \pcq{}, we observe that DES15K contains some elements not contained in \pcq{} and less than < 30\% of elements in OC20 are contained in \pcq{}.
+Whereas QM9 is fully covered by \pcq{}, we observe that DES15K has less element overlap with \pcq{} and less than < 30\% of elements in OC20 are contained in \pcq{}.
 This is owing to the fact that surface molecules in OC20 are inorganic lattices, none of which appear in \pcq{}.
 This suggests that we can expect least transfer from \pcq{} to OC20.
 We also compare \pcq{} and QM9 in terms of the molecular compositions, \textit{i.e.} the number of atoms of each element, that appear in each.
 Due to presence of isomers, both datasets contain multiple molecules with the same composition.
 For each molecular composition in QM9, \cref{fig:dataset-stats} (left) shows its frequency in both QM9 and \pcq{}.
 We observe that most molecular compositions in QM9 also appear in \pcq{}.
 We also remark that since pre-training is self-supervised using only unlabelled structures, test set contamination is not possible -- in fact, \pcq{} does not have most of the labels in QM9.